MD2B - Pediatric Oncology: Retinoblastoma

 Overview

-Retinoblastoma is the most common primary intraocular (meaning within the eye) tumor to occur in children.
+Retinoblastoma is the most common primary intraocular tumor to occur in children.
 It is a relatively uncommon type of pediatric cancer, accounting for only 3% of all malignancies in children younger than 15 years.
-In the United States, approximately 200 new cases of retinoblastoma are diagnosed each year.
-The majority of cases are diagnosed in children under the age of 2, and 95% occur before the age of 5.
-Males and females are affected equally, as are Caucasians and African- Americans.
-Retinoblastoma can be inherited or it can occur sporadically.
-In 5-10% of cases, there is a positive family history for the disease.
+In the United States, approximately 300 new cases of retinoblastoma are diagnosed each year.
+Most cases are diagnosed in children under the age of 2, and 95% occur before the age of 5.
+Sex and race are not risk factors for retinoblastoma.
+Retinoblastoma can be inherited, or it can occur sporadically.
 The tumor occurs unilaterally in 75% of cases, and bilaterally in 25% of cases.
-The prognosis for retinoblastoma is good, with 90% of children achieving long-term survival.
+The prognosis for retinoblastoma is excellent, with 90% of children achieving long-term survival.

 Cause

-Retinoblastoma is one of the few types of cancer where the cause is well understood.
-Retinoblastoma occurs when there is a mutation to both alleles (copies) of the retinoblastoma gene on chromosome 13.
-Normally this gene suppresses tumor activity.
-When both alleles are mutated, tumors are no longer suppressed and uncontrolled cell growth occurs.
+Retinoblastoma is one of the few cancers with a well-understood cause.
+It occurs when both alleles (copies) of the retinoblastoma (RB) gene on chromosome 13 are mutated.
+Normally, this gene acts as a tumor suppressor, but when both alleles are mutated, abnormal cells are no longer regulated leading to uncontrolled tumor growth.

-Retinoblastoma is a tumor that occurs in "germline" (40%) and sporadic (60%) forms.
-"Germline" disease includes those patients with a positive family history of retinoblastoma, and those patients who have sustained a new germline mutation at the time of conception.
+Retinoblastoma can occur in both germline (40%) and sporadic (60%) forms.
+The germline form includes patients with a family history of retinoblastoma and those with a new germline mutation that occurs at conception.
 A positive family history is present in only 5-10% of children who develop this disease.
-A "two-hit" model has been used to explain the difference in clinical features between the germline and sporadic forms of the disease.
+A "two-hit" model explains the difference in clinical features between germline and sporadic forms.
 In the germline form, one allele is already mutated at birth in every cell of the body.
 When a second mutation occurs, a tumor forms.
-Therefore, in this form of the disease there is a risk for bilateral tumor formation.
-In addition, the same genetic abnormality that leads to retinoblastoma also can lead to osteogenic sarcoma (bone tumor), soft tissue sarcoma, and malignant melanoma (skin cancer).
+Therefore, in this form of the disease, there is a risk of bilateral tumor formation.
+In addition, the same genetic abnormality that causes retinoblastoma can also predispose patients to osteogenic sarcoma (bone tumor), soft tissue sarcoma, and malignant melanoma (skin cancer).
 Patients with heritable retinoblastoma must be carefully monitored and screened for other malignancies throughout their lives.

 In the sporadic form, no mutations are present at birth and both alleles must mutate for cancer to develop.
-Therefore, children with the non-inherited form of retinoblastoma most frequently (though not always) have unilateral, not bilateral disease.
+Therefore, children with the non-inherited form of retinoblastoma most often (but not always) present with unilateral, rather than bilateral disease.

 Symptoms

 Retinoblastoma can present with various abnormalities in function or appearance of the eye.
-The most common symptom is leukocoria (the pupil appears to have a white reflex rather than the normal red reflex).
-The second most common symptom of retinoblastoma is strabismus (the eyes appear crossed or misaligned).
-Other presenting symptoms include decreased vision, glaucoma, retinal detachment, vitreous hemorrhage, proptosis (bulging of the eye), orbital cellulitis (infection), and heterochromia (two different colored eyes).
-Eye pain can occur secondary to glaucoma and fever can occur secondary to infection and necrosis (tissue breakdown).
+The most common symptom is leukocoria (where the pupil appears to have a white reflex rather than the normal red reflex).
+The second most common symptom is strabismus (where the eyes appear crossed or misaligned).
+Other symptoms include decreased vision, glaucoma, retinal detachment, vitreous hemorrhage, proptosis (bulging of the eye), orbital cellulitis (infection), and heterochromia (two different colored eyes).
+Eye pain can occur secondary to glaucoma.
+Fever may occur as a result of infection and necrosis (tissue breakdown).

 Diagnosis

 Any child with an eye abnormality or positive family history for retinoblastoma should be evaluated by a physician.
-Under anesthesia, an ophthalmologist can perform a dilated examination so that the retina (portion of the eye where retinoblastoma arises) can be directly observed.
-Ultrasounds, CT scans, and MRI scans of the head, eye, and the surrounding structures can aid in diagnosis and prognosis.
-Many benign conditions can mimic retinoblastoma.
+Under anesthesia, an ophthalmologist can perform a dilated examination so that the retina (portion of the eye where retinoblastoma arises) can be directly visualized.
+Ultrasounds, CT scans, and MRI scans of the head, eye, and the surrounding structures can aid in diagnosis and prognosis as many benign conditions can mimic retinoblastoma.

 Treatment

 There are many treatment options available for children with retinoblastoma.
-The choice of treatment depends upon patient age and tumor size, location, and spread.
-The primary goal of treatment is to eradicate the cancer, but important secondary goals include preserving vision when possible and minimizing treatment side effects.
+The choice of treatment depends upon patient age, tumor size, tumor location, and degree of spread.
+The primary goals of treatment are to eliminate the cancer, preserve vision when possible, and minimize treatment side effects.

 Surgery

-- Enucleation: a surgical procedure during which the eye is removed.
-This surgery is performed on patients who have large tumors that extend into surrounding structures or those patients with loss of vision or eye pain.
-Enucleation is also used in children who have tumor recurrence after globe sparing surgery
+- Enucleation: A surgical procedure where the eye is removed.
+This surgery is performed on patients who have large tumors that extend into surrounding structures or those with loss of vision or eye pain.
+Enucleation is also used in children who have tumor recurrence after initial globe sparing surgery

 Radiation therapy

-Retinoblastoma is generally responsive to radiation.
-Radiation can be delivered in the form of external beam radiotherapy or plaque radiotherapy.
-The major drawback to external beam radiotherapy is that it can induce secondary cancers.
+- Retinoblastoma is generally responsive to radiation.
+Radiation can be delivered in the form of external beam radiotherapy (EBRT) or plaque brachytherapy.
+The major disadvantage to external beam radiotherapy is that it may induce secondary cancers in up to 35% of patients

 Cryotherapy